powerful call to action phrases

 We wouldn’t suggest using a script font for a CTA button, though.

-Rather than guess what kind of call-to-action design will work best, use A/B testing to come up with a few viable versions of the CTA and then narrow it down from there.
+Rather than guess what kind of call-to-action design will work best, use A/B testing to develop a few viable versions of the CTA and then narrow it down from there.

-Equally as important as the look of your call-to-action button is its placement.
+Equally as important as the look of your call-to-action button is its placement to make sure it drives the specific action you intend.

 If you place the button midway down the page or at the bottom, all the hard work you put into its design will have been for naught.